CalebRotello/caleb.rotello.dev/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Quantum Algorithms
-  - Computational Linguistics
+  - Compilers
-  - Information Retrieval
+  - Computational Complexity

 # Education to show in About widget
 education: